 Starting on July 1, 2000, LEOFF Plan 1 employers and employees contribute zero percent, as long as the plan remains fully funded.
-The LEOFF Plan I had no required employer or employee contributions for fiscal year 2016.
+The LEOFF Plan I had no required employer or employee contributions for fiscal year 2017.
 Employers paid only the administrative expense of 0.18 percent of covered payroll.

 LEOFF Plan 2 provides retirement, disability and death benefits.
 Retirement benefits are determined as two percent of the final average salary (FAS) per year of service (the FAS is based on the highest consecutive 60 months).
 Members are eligible for retirement with a full benefit at 53 with at least five years of service credit.
 Members who retire prior to the age of 53 receive reduced benefits.
 If the member has at least 20 years of service and is age 50, the reduction is three percent for each year prior to age 53.
 Otherwise, the benefits are actuarially reduced for each year prior to age 53.
 LEOFF 2 retirement benefits are also actuarially reduced to reflect the choice of a survivor benefit.
-Other benefits include duty and nonduty disability payments, a cost-of-living allowance (based on the CPI), capped at three percent annually and a one-time duty-related death benefit, if found eligible by the Department of Labor and Industries.
+Other benefits include duty and non-duty disability payments, a cost-of-living allowance (based on the CPI), capped at three percent annually and a one-time duty-related death benefit, if found eligible by the Department of Labor and Industries.
 LEOFF 2 members are vested after the completion of five years of eligible service.

 The LEOFF Plan 2 employer and employee contribution rates are developed by the Office of the State Actuary to fully fund Plan 2.
 The employer rate included an administrative expense component set at 0.18 percent.
 Plan 2 employers and employees are required to pay at the level adopted by the LEOFF Plan 2 Retirement Board.
-The LEOFF Plan 2 required contribution rates (expressed as a percentage of covered payroll) for 2016 were as follows:
+The LEOFF Plan 2 required contribution rates (expressed as a percentage of covered payroll) for 2017 were as follows:

 LEOFF Plan 2

-Actual Contribution Rates: Employer Employee
+Actual Contribution Rates Employer Employee

+January - June 2017:

 State and local governments 5.05% 8.41%

 Administrative Fee 0.18%

 Total 5.23% 8.41%

 Ports and Universities 8.41% 8.41%

 Administrative Fee 0.18%

 Total 8.59% 8.41%

+July - December 2017:

+State and local governments 5.25% 8.75%

+Administrative Fee 0.18%

+Total 5.43% 8.75%

+Ports and Universities 8.75% 8.75%

+Administrative Fee 0.18%

+Total 8.93% 8.75%

-The Port of Pasco's actual contributions to the plan were \$13,101.00 for the year ended December 31, 2016.
+The Port of Pasco's actual contributions to the plan were \$11,025 for the year ended December 31, 2017.

 The Legislature, by means of a special funding arrangement, appropriates money from the state General Fund to supplement the current service liability and fund the prior service costs of Plan 2 in accordance with the recommendations of the Pension Funding Council and the LEOFF Plan 2 Retirement Board.
 This special funding situation is not mandated by the state constitution and could be changed by statute.
-For the state fiscal year ending June 30, 2016, the state contributed \$60,375,158 to LEOFF Plan 2.
+For the state fiscal year ending June 30, 2017, the state contributed \$62,155,262 to LEOFF Plan 2.